-The Port of San Diego's Environmental Services group supports the Port's internal departments (Real Estate, Engineering and Marine Operations) on various environmental matters.
+The Port of San Diego's Environmental & Land Use Management Department supports the Port's internal departments (Real Estate, Engineering and Marine Operations) on various environmental matters.
 These departments have projects which require environmental services for:

 - Real estate acquisition, lease termination or establishing baseline conditions at lease commencement; and

 - Public Works and General Services projects where the presence of subsurface contamination requires special conditions or alterations to projects to avoid delays and change orders.

 Periodically, regulations require remedial investigations or other activities which the Environmental & Land Use Management Department implements including:

 - Investigations of contaminated soil and groundwater at areas undergoing redevelopment;

 - Investigations of contaminated sediments that may require removal or encapsulation; and

 - Tenant projects for jointly implementing leasehold cleanup programs.